-The goal is to make you an empowered consumer who can get quick and easy access to the most essential information, in order to decide intelligently about which electric toothbrush is right for your needs.
+We’ve reviewed a wide range of brands and models.
+The goal is to make you an empowered consumer.
+One who can get quick and easy information.
+So that you can decide intelligently about which electric toothbrush is right for your needs.

 Now before we get any further,

 You should always go by what your dentist recommends for your oral hygiene.
 So please check with your dentist and only then make a final choice.

-Okay, with that out of the way, let’s take a deeper dive into the details of the Philips Sonicare ProtectiveClean 4100 electric toothbrush review.
+Okay, with that out of the way, let’s dive deeper into this Philips Sonicare ProtectiveClean 4100 electric toothbrush review.

-Philips Sonicare is one of the best known brands in the oral hygiene marketplace, having been around for ages and delivered consistently high value through a range of dental care and cleaning products including some amazingly popular electric toothbrushes.
+Sonicare has been around for years and delivered consistently high value.
+The company manufactures a range of dental care and cleaning products.
+This includes some amazingly popular electric toothbrushes.

-The model is relatively new, having launched in the summer of 2018 after some major technological improvements were made to the earlier version.
+The ProtectiveClean 4100 model isn’t relatively new.
+It launched in the summer of 2018 after some major technological improvements to the earlier version.

 How many kinds of Philips Sonicare ProtectiveClean 4100 toothbrush are there?